sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Accessibility

 - After authentication, only registered users will be able to place an order.
-- Anyone can go through website search for pets and products.
+- Anyone can go through website and search for pets and products.

 ### Efficiency